rovashan/TodoList/README.md

-# Todo List built with Dotnet Core 5 and Angular 11.
+# Todo List
+Built with Dotnet Core 5 and Angular 11.